 The concept was that the park would be developed as an Australian wildflower garden.
 In 1943 natural vegetation in this area was sparse with exposed sandstone and patches of clearing.
 Mangroves were scattered along the shoreline.
-In the development of the 'Native Garden' sandstone lined garden beds were constructed and apparently planted with Australian species but these were not of local stock.
-These beds may still be traced but the present 'bush' has regenerated from the mid-20th century cover and some of the planted species.
-Dense mangroves, some Phragmites reed swamp, and small patches of saltmarsh now line the river bank
+In the development of the 'Native Garden' sandstone lined garden beds were constructed and apparently planted with Australian species, but these were not of local stock.
+These beds may still be traced but the present regenerated from the 'bush' has mid-20th Century cover and some of the planted species.
+Dense mangroves, some Phragmites reed swamp, and small patches of saltmarsh now line the riverbank.